 Creative Practice Leadership, MS

-To keep pace with and play a guiding role in the rapid evolution of the creative industries, leaders in the arts and other cultural arenas require an ever greater variety of critical, theoretical, and pioneering, technology-based tools and frameworks to engage in creative practice and entrepreneurship.
-The MS in Creative Practice Leadership will provide a core critical and theoretical framework—along with a technological foundation—that enables leaders to pivot, reframe, and diverge from established practice in order to react to new opportunities, engage new audiences, and respond to new challenges.
+To keep pace with and play a guiding role in the rapid evolution of the creative industries, leaders in the arts and other cultural arenas require an ever greater variety of critical, theoretical, and pioneering, technology-based tools and frameworks to engage in creative practices.
+The MS in Creative Practice Leadership will provide a core critical and theoretical framework—along with a technological foundation—that enables practitioners to pivot, reframe, and diverge from established practice in order to react to new opportunities, engage new audiences, and respond to new challenges.
 Just as importantly, the program will empower leaders to establish, for themselves and their collaborators, a set of ethical and socially responsive principles that will heighten the constructive impact of their work.

 The program welcomes both established professionals and recent graduates who aim to become transformational leaders and change agents for a rapidly evolving future, one where the role and impact of creative practice in society and culture will have profound implications for global sustainability and survival, and for meaningful life experience.